iamastic/CrowBox2.0/Project Documentation/Feedback/First/Feedback Methodology.md

 The user had now studied the page in question as well as read the brief explanation at the bottom of the page.
 Given the limited content, I decided against preparing any questions, so not to direct or influence the user's opinions e.g. if I ask the user about a certain element, it may lead to them ignoring other elements.
 As a result, I simply asked them to give me their thoughts, first impressions and reactions to the prototype.
 I noted these down on paper.
 The user was allowed to ask questions about what certain elements do if they were unclear in the prototype.

 Step 3 was then repeated for each page.

+### Step 4
+Upon collecting the feedback from the 3 different users, I then crossed out any of the duplicated feedback and combined the remaining unique data.
+This was done to anonymise the data.
+The data was collected in accordance to the ethics outlined [here]().